Of all the European countries, exploring France with a motorhome is the obvious choice for us Brits. Just a hop over the channel and we’re there.

 Bed, transport and kitchen all in one?
 Sounds like a cost effective way to travel to me.

 About Yescapa – the sponsor of this post

 Yescapa are a new kind of company, out in the travel world to help wannabe awesome holidaymakers hire a motorhome, campervan or converted van and travel across the whole of Europe with everything they need.
 Not just in France, you can also hire in Spain, the UK and Germany, and take your new home wherever you please.

 Yescapa is peer to peer, so kind of like Airbnb.
 Anyone with a motorhome to rent can sign up, and anyone in need of one can look up anything available in their area.

-Travelling by motorhome is so popular in Corsica there are many campsites where you can pull up for the night.
-Diverse landscapes with moon shaped bays Corsica is the perfect place for anyone with a motorhome who wants a relaxing trip.
+Exploring France with a motorhome is so popular in Corsica there are many campsites where you can pull up for the night.
+Diverse landscapes with moon shaped bays, Corsica is the perfect place for anyone with a motorhome who wants a relaxing trip.
 The island is only around 100 by 50 miles, meaning that you won’t be racking up a high daily mileage, but you can take it slow and steady, enjoying what you do see.

 2. The Wine Region (Bordeaux)

 – Bordeaux is another popular France in a campervan routes

 Now’s the time to make friends with someone who doesn’t drink, if you’re planning on taking your motor home through the wine region.
 Failing that, or actually, even better, this is your big opportunity to make the most of the fact that your home and your wheels are now all one.